ilyapuchka/ilyapuchka.github.io/content/blog/dependency-injection-in-swift/index.md

 #### Dependency Inversion Principle (DIP)

-^ Dependency Inversion Principle.
-It says that high-level code should not depend on lower-level code, they both should depend on abstractions and abstractions should not depend on details.
+Dependency Inversion Principle says that high-level code should not depend on lower-level code, they both should depend on abstractions and abstractions should not depend on details.
 The point is that the class and its dependency should be on the same level of abstraction.
 If we have some service it should not depend on concrete API repository or data base repository because they belong to lower level layer.

 For example we should not depend on API repository implemented with Alamofire or data base repository implemented with CoreData or Realm.
 Because this will make our code tightly coupled with specific implementation.
 Instead we should depend on a higher level abstraction.
 Both service and repository should depend on that abstraction.
 So the direction of dependency between higher and lower levels is inverted.